 - Audits – Basic workflows to act as a check and balance that the more complicated workflows are working as expected.

-Traditional outbound sales strategies such as direct selling and business development can also work in concert with, and make use of outputs from, an inbound strategy.
-E.g. the list of MQLs that have since gone cold are accounts that are likely ripe for cold outreach.
+Traditional outbound sales strategies such as direct selling and business development can also work in concert with, and use outputs of, an inbound strategy.
+For example, the list of MQLs that have since gone cold are accounts that are likely ripe for cold outreach.
 Or the membership of industry bodies can be re-targeted with display advertizing through Google Ads.
 The potential is limitless.
+Once you are clear on your value proposition and target accounts there is a lot of scope for creative demand generation strategies.

 Analysis & Reporting

-A/B testing your marketing (and email marketing in particular) is crucial to maximizing the results from your efforts.
+Here, I’ll focus on aquisition.
+A/B testing your marketing (CRO and email marketing in particular) is crucial to maximizing the results from your efforts.
 This is a process I call Growth Experiments – a systematic process-driven approach to improving results by testing everything you create such as page layout, colors, copy, subject lines, timing, and much more.
+To manage this process set up a backlog of experiment ideas that details the hypothesis, KPI, expected results, owner, timeline, and that grades the experiment against the ICE framework (Impact, Confidence, Ease).